christabor/MoAL/README.md

 Each task is meant to be simple and atomic, so there is freedom to approach it however is most comfortable for a given learning style.
 Think of it like a jigsaw puzzle; while it's important to get the breadth and depth that makes a degree worthwhile, pieces are constantly being filled in, and this can be done line by line (linearly), or in a completely random fashion (or anything in-between).

-**This should be considered a living document.
-It will grow in size, becoming better organized as new details and fields of study are integrated**

 __Enough talk!
 See [the tasks](TASKS.md) for more details__

 ## Motivations